Open-Minds-Lab/MRdataset/README.rst

 MRdataset
 ----------
-* a unified interface to various neuroimaging datasets such as BIDS, DICOM etc
+* a unified interface to various neuroimaging datasets such as DICOM, BIDS and any other generic format etc
 * Documentation: https://open-minds-lab.github.io/MRdataset/

 CLI usage